janmarkuslanger/attention.js/README.md

 ## Methods

 Attention offers a lot of lifecycle methods.
-These methods are giving the oportunity to change the behaviour of a life of a component.
+These methods are giving the opportunity to change the behaviour of a life of a component.

 Here is a list of available methods.
 These methods are available in every component.